RHS Garden Harlow Carr: History

 Springs of sulphur water were discovered on the site in the 18th century but development of the site as a spa did not take place for over a hundred years.
 In 1840, the owner of the estate, Henry Wright, cleaned out and protected one of the wells and four years later built a hotel and a bath house.
 People were charged two shillings and six pence (nominally 121/2 p but about £ at current prices) to bathe in the warm waters.
 The gardens were laid out around the bath house and in 1861 the site at Harlow Carr springs was described as:

 a sweet secluded spot ... the grounds neatly laid out, adorned with a selection of trees, shrubs, flowers, walks, easy seats and shady arbours.

-The hotel later became the Harrogate Arms but closed in 2013.
+The hotel later became the Harrogate Arms.

 The Northern Horticultural Society was founded in 1946 with the objective of:

 promoting and developing the science, art and practice of horticulture with special reference to the conditions pertaining to the North of England.

 The society leased 10.5 ha of mixed woodland, pasture and arable land at Harlow Hill from the Harrogate Corporation and it opened the Harlow Carr Botanical Gardens in 1950.
 The chief aim of the venture was to set up a trial ground where the suitability of plants for growing in northern climates could be assessed.
 The original area has been extended to 23.4 ha.

 The bath house was converted in 1958 to contain the library and study centre.
 More recently it has been used as an exhibition space for arts and crafts.
 The six well heads in front of the bath house have been capped off but remain beneath the present Limestone Rock Garden.
 At times there is a smell of sulphur in this area.

 A new learning centre was built in 2010 containing classrooms for school visits and adult learning courses, and the library.
 The latter holds a range of gardening-related books, periodicals and DVDs which can be loaned to RHS members and accessed by any garden visitor.

-In 2014 the Harrogate Arms and the land surrounding it was acquired by the RHS with plans progressing to restore the building, create new gardens around it and reintroduce its links with the old bath house.
+In 2014 the Harrogate Arms and the land surrounding it were acquired by the RHS with plans progressing to restore the building, create new gardens around it and reintroduce its links with the old bath house.
+The former hotel re-opened in 2024.

 In 2021 the new Thaliana Bridge was installed across the Queen Mother's Lake with the design representing the sequence of an Arabidopsis thaliana chromosome.
 This was inspired by the work of the botanical scientist Rachel Leech.

 Geoffrey Smith, writer and broadcaster, was Superintendent of Harlow Carr from 1954 to 1974.